 4. Engage local audiences on Social Media

-Social Media platforms can be a great way of driving local traffic to your business.
+Working with a social media agency in Liverpool can be a great way of driving local traffic to your business.
 On Facebook, there is the option to “Check in” to a place that you have been, and likewise on Instagram a location can be included in your posts.